End of tenancy cleaning checklist

 • Vacuum, mop and polish floors

-Landlords or their letting agents will pick up dirty furnishings upon their inspections.
-You must carefully wipe, vacuum and clean all furnishings.
+Landlords or their letting agents will likely check for dirty furnishings upon their inspections, so carefully wipe, vacuum, and clean all furnishings.

 • Wipe and polish tables, countertops and other worktop surfaces